Voxel-Fox-Ltd/BigBen/README.md

 The bot also features a leaderboard to see who has the most bongs in that guild.

-All information below assumes the default prefix `bb.`

 ## Self-hosting

 1. Download the source code, using a git client or the download zip button.